-Hedge accounting applies to the exchange differences that arise between the functional currency of the investment in GNB Perú (New Sol) and GNB Paraguay (Guaraní) and the Colombian peso (COP), which is the functional currency of Banco GNB Sudameris.
+Hedge accounting applies to the exchange difference arising between the functional currency of the investment in GNB Peru (Nuevo Sol) and GNB Paraguay (Guarani) and the Colombian peso (COP), which is the functional currency of Banco GNB Sudameris.

 The Group demonstrates the economic link between the hedged item and the hedge instrument by determining the positive correlation between COPUSD - COPPYG, and COPUSD - COPPEN, which indicates that if one rate increases, the other rate increases as well.
 In this sense, the following are the effects both of the hedged item and the hedge instruments in the financial statements: